Business Studies - BS

 The Business Studies bachelor’s degree program offers a general business education to individuals already holding an associate degree or equivalent in any field.
 Earning the bachelor’s degree will generally require two additional years of study.

-The program’s coursework builds a basic foundation by exposing students to relevant areas of accounting, business law, economics, information technology, marketing and management.
-Students also tailor their degree by selecting a focus area that best suits their unique goals.
-Potential focus areas may include operations management, human resources, international business, marketing and entrepreneurship.
+The program’s curriculum builds on the College of Business foundation courses to establish a broad overview of traditional business areas including management, accounting, marketing and operations.
 Students also take courses through the College of Arts & Sciences to help ensure they acquire skills important for professional success and lifelong personal and intellectual growth.

 Upon completion of the program, graduates are expected to: